 This post may contain affiliate links.
 Please read our disclosure policy.

-These gluten free cinnamon rolls are soft, gooey, and full of cinnamon-sugar flavor—just like the kind you thought you couldn’t have anymore.
+These gluten free cinnamon rolls are soft, gooey, and full of cinnamon-sugar flavor, just like the kind you thought you couldn’t have anymore.

-The dough is easy to work with, they rise beautifully, and you can even make them ahead.
+The dough is easy to work with, they rise beautifully, and I've even revised the recipe so you can finally make them ahead of time without the rolls losing their shape!

 Gluten free cinnamon rolls with brown flecks and white drizzled icing on a small round metal plate.